Meron Reuben

+Meron Reuben (מירון ראובן; born 1961, Cape Town, South Africa) is an Israeli diplomat.
+In November 2020, Reuben was appointed Consul General to New England.

 Biography

-A South African native, Reuben at some point moved to London, United Kingdom with his mother before making Aliyah to Israel in 1974.
+Meron Reuben was born in South Africa.
+He moved to London, United Kingdom with his mother before making Aliyah to Israel in 1974.
 He is a graduate of the Hebrew University of Jerusalem where he studied diplomacy and international relations.

-He has two daughters from am earlier marriage that he raises with his partner David.
+He has two daughters from an earlier marriage that he raises with his partner David.